 Since the format of the new gradebook was so different, new components had to be developed.
 Reusing these components would speed up work for the team and create familiar patterns for our users.

 We had one major challenge to clear: analysis of student data.
-The incorporation of a class average row helps the professors track student performance across various assignments.
+Adding a row of averages helped the professors track student performance across various assignments.
 But our diehard users were not going to switch without surfacing a more detailed analysis.

-The dense, grid-like layout of new layout could not display the depth of data our users were asking for.
-It was crucial to introduce a second UI allowing professors to "zoom in" on individual assignments and students.
+To address this group, I designed a report view allowing professors to "zoom in" on individual assignments and students.
 The new UI allowed us to incorporate more details and bulk editing features that made grading faster.

 Once we launched the report views for questions and students, we saw a tremendous uptick in users switching to our new UX.